MrBallen

 Jonathan Bartlett Allen (born October 1, 1988), known professionally as MrBallen, is an American internet personality and a former United States Navy SEAL.
 He is best known for his victim-oriented true crime stories and mysteries on YouTube.
 He co-founded Ballen Studios, and the exclusive rights to his podcast MrBallen Podcast: Strange, Dark and Mysterious Stories were licensed to Amazon Music in September 2022.
-However, as of February 2024, the podcast is freely available across multiple platforms including YouTube, Amazon Music, TikTok, and Spotify, among others.
+As of February 2024, the podcast is freely available across multiple platforms including YouTube, Amazon Music, TikTok, and Spotify, among others.

 Early life

 Allen was born in Quincy, Massachusetts to Jessie Thuma and Scott Allen, a reporter and editor with The Boston Globe.
 He graduated from North Quincy High School in 2006.
 That year, he attended UMass Amherst for one semester before dropping out.
 He later returned to UMass Amherst and graduated with a bachelor's degree in philosophy in 2010.

 Personal life

 He was raised Catholic and met his wife, Amanda, in college.
 He is the father of three children.
-His mother is involved in his content creation.

 Allen mentioned in an autobiographical video that his family put academic pressure on him and highly values academic achievement.

 Allen's sister Evan Allen was a reporter for The Boston Globe who won a 2021 Pulitzer Prize for Investigative Reporting.
 She left the Globe in December 2023 to become the full-time Head of Ballen Studios.

+Allen was ranked 21st on the 2026 Forbes Top Creators list, with reported earnings of $24 million.